Foldable 3D Stars with downloadable file

 I have always liked stars and they are perfect for Christmas.

 I had a large amount of poster board stashed in the basement.
-You can buy several sheets at our grocery store for very very cheap (I think 8 sheets for $2.50) and some of the stars were even made from cereal boxes I had in our recycling bin.
+You can buy several sheets at our grocery store for very very cheap and some of the stars were even made from cereal boxes I had in our recycling bin.

-Now I’m lucky enough to have a silhouette cameo ( you do not need a cutter and can use the template to cut stars by hand) at home who cuts and perforates all the lines for me but it is totally doable without the silhouette machine and all you need is a star shape to trace (HERE is a printable version to download), crafting knife and cutting board.
+Now I’m lucky enough to have a Silhouette cameo ( you do not need a cutter and can use the template to cut stars by hand at home) who cuts and perforates all the lines for me but it is totally doable without the Silhouette or Cricut and all you need is a star shape to trace, crafting knife and cutting board.
 I tried it and it works too.
 It’s just a little more time-consuming that way because you lightly have to score the areas you want to fold with the crafting knife.

-Back to the silhouette instructions: Make sure that you set the thickness and blade appropriate for cardboard before sending the poster board through the machine.
-And you obviously have to cut the poster board to the size of the cutting mat before being able to feed it through the silhouette cameo.
+Make sure that you set the thickness and blade appropriate for cardstock before sending the poster board through the machine.
+You obviously have to cut the poster board to the size of the cutting mat before being able to feed it through the machine.

 No cutter?
 No Problem!

-All I had left to do is peel the stars off the silhouette cutting mat, fold the perforated lines and spray paint them with gold spray paint ( I used Rust-Oleum gold spray paint).
+All I had left to do is peel the stars off the cutting mat, fold the perforated lines to form creases, and spray paint them with gold spray paint ( I used Rust-Oleum gold spray paint).
 I actually wanted to use copper first but decided on gold last minute since I had already painted some Christmas balls copper.
 I wanted to mix more metallics.

-If you don’t feel like making the stars you could also just buy THESE paper mache stars (HERE) and spray paint them gold with the same paint I used above.
+If you don’t feel like making the stars you could also just buy paper mache stars and spray paint them gold with the same paint I used above.

 And the gold stars match perfectly with the gold Ikea star tree topper.
 They are totally made for each other.

-I feel like it was so easy and they make such a big difference.
+I feel like these stars were so easy and they make such a big difference.
+I love crafts like this.
 None of the trees would look the same without the stars, don’t you agree?

-I hope you like the stars as much as I do.
+I hope you like the stars as much as I do and have fun with your holiday decorations.

 Tschüß